Chicago Marathon: History

 The first modern marathon at the 1896 Games of the I Olympiad in Greece generated interest in the sport which led to similar races throughout most western countries and across the United States.
 While marathons sporadically occurred in New York City and St. Louis, the Boston Marathon had established an annual marathon in 1897, soon to be followed by a Chicago annual race.
 Beginning in 1905, the Chicago Marathon (organized first by the Illinois Athletic Club 1905 to 1909, then sponsored by the Chicago Daily News after 1910) was held annually, with significant community and spectator support, until the early 1920s.

 The first Chicago Marathon was run on September 23, 1905.
 That first race began at the Evanston Golf Club and finished in front of a standing-room-only paying crowd at Washington Park Race Track.
 Beginning with a little over a dozen runners, only seven completed the course.
 In a stunning upset, a reported 100,000 or more spectators watched Chicagoan Rhud Metzner come from behind to steal a late-race victory from the favored Louis Marks.
 With that first race, the Chicago Marathon began an annual run of epic races that continued until the early 1920s, eventually on a revised course that largely resembles today's marathon route.
 The second year, feet bleeding, Canadian Dennis Bennett won, while a band played "Maple Leaf Forever".
 In the early years, runners had their own regimens: John Lindquist from Brooklyn took a commanding lead in 1907 while doing whiskey shots, but by mile 23, he was apparently falling asleep; while, the next year, the French-born Chicagoan Albert Corey had more success sipping champagne.
 Over the years elite fields included Olympic champions, world records were continually sought, and the marathon continued to inspire Chicago communities and spectators until challenges of the early 1920s sidelined the event.

 It was not until the health consciousness of the 1960s that marathon growth gained traction in the public's eyes.
-Frank Shorter's 1972 Games of the XX Olympiad marathon victory represented the convergence of many middle-class American ideals.
 Then the 1976 New York City Marathon, which was the first New York City Marathon to embrace the five borough course, popularized the big city marathon.
+Also that year, a group of runners in Chicago held a meeting at the YMCA on LaSalle Street to discuss interest and begin planning a local marathon.
 As the New York marathon began to grow exponentially in the 1970s, the Chicago Marathon was established as a rival to the New York City Marathon.
 By the mid-1980s, the Chicago Marathon was ensconced as one of the big four marathons.
 During the mid-1980s, it was named America's Marathon/Chicago and opened up the way for appearance payments.
-Joan Benoit Samuelson described the Chicago Marathons of the mid-1980s as "The World's Marathon".
+Runner and Olympic Gold Medalist Joan Benoit Samuelson described the Chicago Marathons of the mid-1980s as "The World's Marathon".
 The Bank of America Chicago Marathon is an open race with no qualifying time to participate.